 Consumer engagement marketing proves beneficial to customers as conversations are personalized providing them great value in terms of what they want, address their pain points, and offer solutions.

 Implementing Machine Learning (ML) and Artificial Intelligence (AI) can help you to predict customer behavior, recommend products, and enrich customer conversations.

 Why is customer engagement important?

-Irrespective of the size of your business, digital customer engagement has become an important benchmark for all businesses.
+Irrespective of the size of your business, digital customer engagement tools have become an important benchmark for all businesses.
 It is about using digital communication channels to engage clients to deliver great value and meet customer expectations.